civilservicelgbt/civilservicelgbt.github.io/_events/2022-08-23-bi-masculinities-an-event-for-all-lgbt-civil-servants-in-bi-visibility-week.md

 ---
 layout: event
-title: Bi+ Masculinities - an event for all LGBT+ civil servants in Bi Visibility Week
+title: Bi+ Masculinities - an event for all LGBT+ civil servants in Bi Visibility Week - POSTPONED
 excerpt: >+
-  An informative panel event focussing on “Bi+ Masculinities”.
-This is an event for our lesbian, gay, trans, ace and other colleagues and friends on the rainbow, as well as Bi+ colleagues.
+  Following the sad death of Her Late Majesty Queen Elizabeth II, we are postponing this event until after the official mourning period as a mark of respect.
+More information to follow.

 date: 2022-08-23T17:48:34.837Z
 event: